AMC activity log: articles, correspondence, hike reports, philosophy, etc

 Sorry, they don't take my money and then exclude me from activities.

-In the run-up to this point, I had some back-and-forth about acceptance of confident barefooters with AMC's Boston-chapter volunteer coordinator who's in charge of that local pool of hike leaders.
-But she would only delegate to "it's the individual leader's choice" and not try to offer *them* any internal guidance that maybe they shouldn't be so rigid about footwear.
-That was really my hope, that she'd use her position of influence to broadly fix the problem in the most positive way.
-I had been out with some of those leaders pre-pandemic, where they could talk to me and see what I could do, and once assured that I was in no danger of hurting myself, most of them seemed totally fine about my feet.
-Then as the pandemic faded and folks were able to get back together again, it appeared that they had all turned against me for no specific reason.
+Then as the pandemic faded and folks were able to get back together again, it appeared that they had ALL turned against me for no specific reason.
 It really felt like some kind of conspiracy-theory thing, like the virulent anti-barefoot parts of that community had poisoned the rest against the concept completely.
 So it seemed unlikely that I could ever be part of their group outings again, just because of that.
 How ridiculous!
-Not that I need AMC to enjoy our parks, of course, there are other groups I routinely hike with that are far more reasonable, and most of my jaunts are solo anyway.
+Not that I need AMC to enjoy our parks, of course, there are other groups I routinely hike with that are far more reasonable and accepting, and most of my jaunts are solo anyway.
 Still, I kind of missed the particular social aspect of it with AMC participants, as they tended to have good lore about the White Mountains and other rugged locations.

 As reasonable adult conversation with AMC seemed to get taken off the table, around the beginning of 2023 I started playing a little game with them.
 I could read the hike listings and decide to wander into the same patch of woods the same day, and possibly cross paths with the group and simply be seen briefly.
-Maybe participants in a group would get a glimmer that barefoot hiking is really a thing, and possibly get more curious about it.
-A handful of fun writeups [which this section now replaces] emerged from that with the overall theme of "hunting", but apparently that concept scared the crap out of some people who completely misinterpreted my intent.
-A little tone-deaf in my writing style, perhaps, but only the opinions of some random guy on the internet and which included no violent or threatening content.
+Maybe participants in a group would get a glimmer that barefoot hiking is really a thing, and possibly get more curious about it on their own.
+A handful of fun writeups [which this section now summarizes] emerged from that with the overall theme of "hunting", but apparently that concept scared the crap out of some people who completely misinterpreted my intent.
+Maybe a bit tone-deaf in my writing style, but still only the opinions of some random guy on the internet and which included no violent or threatening content.

 Let it be clear: There was never any intent of harm or even "harassment" in those little adventures.
 Read on.

-June 2023: Actual accepted participation in a show-n-go outing, in Willowdale, due to a rare sensible leader (Robin Doyle)
+June 2023: Informally accepted participation in a show-n-go outing, in Willowdale, due to a rare sensible leader (Robin Doyle)

--> Notably, Marc Hurwitz aka "hiddenboston" was along too, a leader that I'd been out
+-> Notably, Marc Hurwitz aka "hiddenboston" was along too, a frequent leader that I'd

 So he got to see me once again happily barefoot in the woods, whether he liked it or not.